Triangle social media memories of the Rev. Billy Graham

-According to a spokesman, Jeremy Blume, Graham died around 7:45 Wednesday morning at his home in Montreat, NC, of natural causes.
+Graham died Wednesday morning at his home in Montreat, NC, of natural causes.
 He was 99.

 READ MORE: Evangelist Billy Graham dies at age 99; reached millions

-Many are taking to social media to share their personal reactions to the death of the beloved native Tar Heel.
+Many took to social media to share their personal reactions to the death of the beloved native Tar Heel.

 One of my favorite pictures: my grandad with Billy Graham during a Shreveport Crusade. pic.twitter.com/vcC5BeGpf3— Chet Harvey (@chet_harvey) February 21, 2018